charlottekyng/usb-modules-v2/README.md

     cd $PROJ_DIR/unprocessed_bam
     ```

-1.Make samples.txt
+1. Make samples.txt
     ```
     ls *bam | perl -p -e "s/\.bam//g;" > ../samples.txt
     cd ..
     ```

 1. Make sample_sets.txt.
 This file should be one patient per row.
-Each row should consist of the tumor samples, tab-delimited,
-followed by the matched normal sample as the last name on the row
+Each row should consist of the tumor samples, tab-delimited,  followed by the matched normal sample as the last name on the row

 1. Now fix read groups to ensure downstream processing do not fall over
     ```